daggerdagr/discz-test-scraper/README.md

 #### Result projection: 99,138 artists

 ##### Script Logs
-- We run this stage for ~12 minutes and make some projections with the result:
+- We run this stage for partially and make some projections with the result:
 ```
 INFO:root:Start time: 2023-04-14 21:30:12.306595
 INFO:root:Fetching for album query parameters: tag:hipster year:2023